yoninachmany/yoninachmany.github.io/README.md

 My areas of focus have included ML weather forecasting, global map data generation, digital twins, 3D photogrammetry, newspaper OCR, medical imagery analysis, geographic bias in vision models, multilingual AI, and crowdsourcing.

-I've worked in academic research environments, R&D labs, startups at various stages including as a first hire, B corporations, and tech nonprofits.
+I've worked in academic research environments, R&D labs, startups at various stages including as the first hire, B corporations, and tech nonprofits.
 I have a Master's in Data Science and a Bacherlor's in Networked and Social Systems Engineering from the University of Pennsylvania.

 Always open to a new challenge, please reach out!